apache/incubator-weex/doc/advanced/integrate-to-android.md

 ## Prepare your app

-In your app's `build.gradle` file add the WEEX dependency:
+In your app's `build.gradle` file add the React Native dependency:

-    compile 'com.taobao.android:weex_sdk:0.4.1'
+    compile 'com.taobao.weex:weex_sdk:1.3.+'

-You can find the latest version of the WEEX library on [jcenter](https://bintray.com/search?query=weex_sdk&forceAgnostic=true).
+You can find the latest version of the react-native library on [Maven Central]().
 Next, make sure you have the Internet permission in your `AndroidManifest.xml`:

     <uses-permission android:name="android.permission.INTERNET" />

+This is only really used in dev mode when reloading JavaScript from the development server, so you can strip this in release builds if you need to.

 ## Add native code